-You've probably heard the old saying, "If you're the smartest person in the room, leave that room."
+You've probably heard the old saying, “If you're the smartest person in the room, leave that room.”
 That's a tough concept for employee-minded individuals to reckon with.
-They resent people that might upstage them, so they avoid surrounding themselves with people smart enough to consistently challenge them.
+They resent people that might upstage them, so they avoid surrounding themselves with people smart enough to challenge them consistently.

 7. Entrepreneurs own all their decisions — good and bad.